How to Heal From Past Experiences: Trauma and Your Nervous System

-I was recently talking to a friend about trauma and the different ways that people can recover from it.
-I’ve come to find, through working with clients over the years, that trauma is a very common thread that underlies many of the struggles they face.
+I was talking to a friend recently about how to heal from past experiences and the different ways that people can recover from trauma.
+Through working with clients over the years, I’ve come to find that trauma is a very common thread that underlies a lot of the struggles they tend to face.

-But as I’ve mentioned in previous articles, “trauma” doesn’t necessarily have to be a dramatic, life-altering event for it to have a big impact; trauma can also form through experiences that seem small on the outside, but feel overwhelming on the inside.
+But as I’ve mentioned before, trauma doesn’t necessarily have to be a dramatic, life-altering event for it to have a big impact.
+It can also form through experiences that seem small on the outside but feel overwhelming on the inside.
 What really matters is how your nervous system handled that moment.

-In other words, it’s not necessarily the content of the event that makes trauma stick – it’s the imprint that’s left behind, inside of us, and how we internalize what happened.
+In other words, it’s not necessarily the content of the event that makes trauma stick.
+It’s the imprint that’s left behind, inside of us, and how we internalize what happened.
+When you understand how these imprints form, you can finally start to understand them, which helps to soften their grip, so that you can move past them.

 What Trauma Really Is (nervous system imprints + meaning)

-- The initial impact: an overwhelming moment gets stored as a memory that’s tightly linked to a strong feeling in your body (like fear, shame, or helplessness).
-That intense emotion gets imprinted onto your nervous system, and similar situations later can re-trigger that same feeling.
+• The initial impact: an overwhelming moment takes place that gets stored inside of us as a memory.
+That memory gets tightly linked to a strong feeling in our body (like fear, shame, or helplessness).
+That intense feeling gets imprinted onto our nervous system, and then similar situations in the future can re-trigger that same feeling.

-- The meaning we add: sometimes, it stops being just about what happened and instead, it turns into what you believe the experience means about you, your life, or your future.
-Beliefs like “I’m not safe,” “I’m not enough,” or “People can’t be trusted” start to sit on top of the imprint, and this is very often what amplifies the intensity and keeps people stuck.
-It starts to be about more than just the event itself; it starts to be about what you believe, and this can often be what truly ends up limiting us.
+• The meaning we add: sometimes, that memory can stop being just about what happened in the past, and instead, it turns into what we believe the experience means about us, our life, or our future.
+Beliefs like “I’m not safe,” “I’m not enough,” or “People can’t be trusted” can start to sit on top of the imprint, and this is very often what amplifies the intensity of it and keeps people stuck.
+The memory starts to be about more than just the event itself; it starts to be about what we believe instead, which is often what truly ends up limiting us.

 When we “link” meaning (how patterns generalize)

-When trauma happens, it can make us hyper-sensitive to things around us that would otherwise be completely benign.
+When trauma happens, it can make us hypersensitive to certain things around us that would otherwise be completely benign.

 I’d planned to keep travelling after high school, but I was suddenly scared to do so – it halted a lot of my plans to travel and live in other locations.
 I just couldn’t leave.

-That internal association I had made, made me feel like if I or anyone else left town, someone else would die.
+That internal association I’d made made me feel like if I were to ever leave town, someone else would die.

 When superstition sneaks in

-Not only did the above happen, but even more nonsensical nuances got linked inside of me.
-I remember thinking back to what I was doing when the accident happened, and it turns out that I’d been walking through nature singing the song “Tomorrow” from the movie Annie.
+Not only did the above happen, but even more nonsensical nuances ended up getting “linked up” inside of me.
+I remember, in the days after learning about my friend’s death, I would often think back and try to remember what I was doing when the accident happened.
+It turned out that I’d been walking through nature singing the song “Tomorrow” from the movie Annie.

-After realizing that, from that point onward, whenever that song popped into my head or I heard it being played somewhere, I’d get scared and would do my best to try to avoid it – I thought it was a bad omen.
+After realizing that, from that point onward, whenever that song popped into my head or I heard it being played somewhere, I’d get freaked out and paranoid, and would do my best to try to avoid hearing it – I thought it was a bad omen.

 Logically, I knew it probably meant nothing, but the feeling of fear it brought up inside of me dictated my actions.